chriskr/dragon/README.md

 - Get the Opera Dragonfly source from <https://github.com/operasoftware/dragonfly>

-- Open a terminal, go to the `src` directory in Dragonfly's directory and run dragonkeeper:
+- Open a terminal, go to the `src` directory in Dragonfly's directory and run dragon:

         % cd path/to/dragonfly/src
-        % dragonkeeper
+        % dragon

   This should result in:

         server on: http://localhost:8002/

 - Open <http://localhost:8002/client-en.xml> in Opera.
 There
   should be a message saying "Waiting for host connection on port 0".